CAA is a letdown, but Bengali Hindus in Assam are unlikely to ditch BJP

 With the wounds of Partition story still fresh, the Rashtriya Swayamsevak Sangh made swift inroads in Barak Valley and established its well organized networks long before it made entry in the Brahmaputra valley.

-“The BJP has an advantage as most of the Hindu Bengalis here are Partition victims,” said Joydeep Biswas, who teaches in Silachar's Cachar College.
+“The BJP has an advantage as a sizeable section of the Hindu Bengalis here are Partition victims,” said Joydeep Biswas, who teaches in Silachar's Cachar College.
 “The BJP-RSS has kept the narrative of historical injustice towards Hindu Bengalis alive, and are benefiting from it.
-CAA may not have worked but its larger narrative is that India is a land of Hindus.”
+CAA may not have worked but its larger narrative is that India is a land of Hindus where a Hindu from anywhere in the world cannot be an infiltrator.”

 In 2019, the BJP won both Karimganj and Silchar seats, thanks to the consolidation of Hindu Bengali votes.